harrypatton/algorithms/leetcode/392-is-subsequence.md

 It may take a while to set up hash table but it is worth it.
 Another way could be, still use original solution but use a hash table to save the result.
 Every time check next input, check hash table first.
 Given that the `K>1B`, it doesn't make any difference.

+**Update**: it doesn't work because t could have `500k` length so the total number of subsequences could have `2^500k` and hash table wouldn't help.

+It has to use binary search.
+First get a new data structure to save each char (because it is lower case English letter) and its corresponding indexes.
+After that iterate `s`, and find the min value in the index list but the value should be greater than previous min value.

 ## Learning
 1. As I always mention, it is delightful to see cleaner code in discussion page:).
 People are smart.
+2. See binary search for follow-up question.